hhandika/ullar/README.md

 ## Development Status

 ULLAR is currently under development.
-We are working on the pipeline's core components.
-You should expect command changes in the future release.
+We have completed the pipeline's core components.
+However, you should expect command changes in the future release as we continue to refine the tool.
 If you use ULLAR in publication, we recommend stating the exact version of the app.
 For manual compilation, we recommend to also state the commit hash number.
 For example, `ULLAR v0.3.0 (commit: f18ac98)`.

 ## Try ULLAR